ubuntu-Deutschland-eV/verein.ubuntu-de.org/README.md

 # How to install pelican

+Clone the git-Repository via

+    $ git clone --recursive git@github.com:ubuntu-Deutschland-eV/verein.ubuntu-de.org.git

+`--recursive` is needed for pelican-plugins and the theme which both use submodules.
+Otherwise you would initiate every submodule manually.

 Build and activate an virtualenv

     …/verein.ubuntu-de.org $ virtualenv3 virtualenv
-    source virtualenv/bin/activate
+    $ source virtualenv/bin/activate

 Install all the dependencies via

     $ pip install -r requirements.txt

-Build the HTML (to `output`) from the Markdown-files lying in `content`
+Build the HTML (to the folder `output`) from the Markdown-files lying in `content`

     $ make publish